 (d) where the contractor is an unincorporated body, a person who is concerned in the management of the body.

+[Section 58 amended: No. 4 of 2021 s.
+132.]

 60. Declaration of ineligible person

 (1) If, in a proceeding under this Division, the State Administrative Tribunal cancels or suspends the registration of a building service contractor which is a body, the State Administrative Tribunal may, if satisfied that it is appropriate to do so, make an order declaring an officer of the contractor to be an ineligible person.